sourcegraph/handbook/content/talent/types_of_interviews.md

 - Duration: 60-minutes.
 - Details: during this stage in the interview process, we will give you an open problem statement and you will walk us through how you would solve the problem.

+## Technical Interview: Complex Problems Deep Dive

+- Interviewers: two members of the team you are interviewing for
+- Duration: 60-minutes
+- Details: We will discuss 1-3 of the most complex problems you have solved with code or the most complex codebases you have worked with.

 ## Marketing

 ### Content working session